MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-range-objects.md

 # TTD Range Objects
 ## Description
 *TTD Range* objects are used to give information about a range of time in a trace.
-These are generally used to describe the lifetime of a [TTD thread object](time-travel-debugging-thread-objects.md) or [TTD process object] during a TTD session.
+These are generally used to describe the lifetime of a [TTD thread object](time-travel-debugging-thread-objects.md) during a TTD session.

 ## Children
 | Object | Description |